Cool Winter: Colour Analysis Guide

 Looking to other Cool Winter celebs is great for style guidance and inspiration.
 There are plenty of celebs who you’d expect to be a winter type – and some that might come as a surprise.
 Contrary to what you might expect, Naomi Campbell is a great example of a Cool Winter and pulls off bold colours, black and silver exceptionally well.

-At the opposite end of the spectrum, you have Katy Perry with her jet black hair and icy blue eyes.
-Then the more tanned and almost warm looking Brooke Shields.
-Other famous winter types include: Anne Hathaway, Lucy Liu, Helen Mirren, Catherine Zeta-Jones and Demi Moore.
+At the opposite end of the spectrum, you have Katy Perry with her jet-black hair and icy blue eyes.
+Then the more tanned and almost warm-looking Brooke Shields.
+Other famous winter types include Anne Hathaway, Lucy Liu, Helen Mirren, Catherine Zeta-Jones and Demi Moore.

 Do you think you’re a Cool Winter?
 Not sure?
 Let me know why in the comments below and I’ll pick one of you to win a virtual colour consultation with me.